When planning to welcome a new baby into your family, preparing for your new financial reality is critical.

 When you’re flying solo

 Financial planning becomes even more critical when you’re a single parent, as you don’t have an extra paycheck during the lean times.
 Now is the time to bring in a financial planner and set goals, Kolakowski says.
-“This typically means paying off any debt and resolving credit issues, planning your monthly savings for retirement vs. monthly spending budget, and managing or making long term investments with your capital, plus planning for your child’s education.”
+“This typically means paying off any debt and resolving credit issues, planning your monthly savings for retirement versus monthly spending budget, managing or making long-term investments with your capital, and planning for your child’s education.”

 She suggests lining up emotional and logistical support as early as possible, by tapping social media networks, friends and family members.
 “Join a parents’ group online or find other parents through your hospital’s educational classes as a place to start.
 Go for walks in your neighborhood and introduce yourself to other parents or expecting parents you meet,” Kolakowski says.